mashupbots/socko/README.md

 * Socko runs on top of the asynchronous event driven Netty framework.

-* Socko expects all processing to be performed by AKKA actors.
+* Socko expects all processing of requests to be performed by AKKA actors.

 * Socko has no external dependencies outside AKKA 2.0 (note that Netty is a dependency of AKKA 2.0 Remote)